 “The ultimate aim is for all our staff to be qualified mental health first aiders.
 If a child needs support with a mental health issue, it is better that whoever they go to can help.”Ali Quinn, Mental health lead

 Ali is currently carrying out a research project on youth mental health provision which will evaluate the training programme and its impact.

 Response so far has been fantastic, with lots of positive feedback from those who have received the training.
 There are also displays up in our academies highlighting support, and more people are talking about mental health.

 Mental health is not just a youth issue – according to MHFA more than one in six working age adults is depressed, anxious or experiencing stress-related problems at any one time.

-We are now working to train five E-ACT staff as adult mental health first aid instructors so that we can look after the mental wellbeing of our staff too.
+We are now working to train six E-ACT staff as adult mental health first aid instructors so that we can look after the mental wellbeing of our staff too.
 Once the instructors are trained, they will train line managers to recognise and support staff who may be experiencing mental health difficulties.

 Once staff have been trained, Jane Millward wants a bespoke curriculum around mental health in every academy.
 The children themselves will be involved in devising the curriculum.

 “We’ll meet with groups of children in each of the regions so they can tell us what they think the curriculum around mental health should look like.
 This empowers them to get involved and tell us what’s important to them.”Jane Millward, Director of Education

 We’re proud to be leading the way with our mental health programme by empowering staff to train one another, supporting young people and staff alike and getting children involved in devising their own mental health curriculum.